-Waldorf Education has its roots in the spiritual-scientific research of the Austrian scientist and thinker Rudolf Steiner
+Waldorf Education has its roots in the spiritual-scientific research of the Austrian scientist and thinker

-unfold in three developmental stages on the path to adulthood: early childhood,
+body whose capacities unfold in three developmental stages on the path to adulthood: early childhood,

 Waldorf Education is a developmentally appropriate, balanced education that integrates the arts and

 academics for children from preschool through twelfth grade.
 Waldorf Education encourages the

 development of each child's sense of truth, beauty, and goodness; an antidote to violence, alienation, and

 cynicism.
 The aim of the education is to fully develop the capacities of each student and to inspire a love

 Some distinctive features of Waldorf education include the following:

 • Academics are de-emphasized in the early years of schooling.
-There is no academic content in the Waldorf
+There is no academic content in the

-first grade.
+minimal academics in first grade.
 Reading is not taught until second or third grade, though the letters are

 • During the elementary school years (grades 1-8) the students have a class (or "main lesson") teacher who

 stays with the same class for (ideally) the entire eight years of elementary school.

-• Certain activities which are often considered "frills" at mainstream schools are central at Waldorf schools: art, music,
+• Certain activities which are often considered "frills" at mainstream schools are central at Waldorf schools:

-subjects are introduced through artistic mediums, because the children respond better
+younger grades, all subjects are introduced through artistic mediums, because the children respond better

 to this medium than to dry lecturing and rote learning.
 All children learn to play recorder and to knit.

 • There are no "textbooks" as such in the first through fifth grades.
-All children have "main lesson books", which are
+All children have "main lesson books",

-which record their experiences and what they've learned.
+their own "textbooks" which record their experiences and what they've learned.
 Upper grades use textbooks

 • Learning in a Waldorf school is a noncompetitive activity.
 There are no grades given at the elementary

 level; the teacher writes a detailed evaluation of the child at the end of each school year.

 • The use of electronic media, particularly television, by young children is strongly discouraged in Waldorf